Economics (ECO) - Courses

 ECO 310 Cr.3

 Application of economic principles for making effective management decisions with regard to strategies dealing with a firm’s external environment and internal organization.
 Topics include: decisions under risk and uncertainty, vertical integration and outsourcing, pricing strategies, creating and capturing value, incentive conflicts and contracts, and issues in personnel economics.
-Prerequisite: ECO 110; MTH 145.
+Prerequisite: ECO 110; STAT 145.
 Offered Occasionally.

 ECO 311 Cr.3